Self-Attention Decomposition For Training Free Diffusion Editing: Proposed Method

 \textbf{Final Expression:} Combining terms 1 \& 2 yields,

 Define the combined matrix:

 Now maximizing $n^{\top}C\,n$ subject to $\|n\|_{2} = 1$ is a standard Rayleigh quotient problem.
 The optimal direction $n^{*}$ is the principal eigenvector of $C$.
 Subsequent eigenvectors provide orthogonal editing directions.

-As shown in prior work\cite{kwon2023diffusion,chen2024exploringlowdimensionalsubspacesdiffusion}, editing vectors are most effective when applied at early denoising timesteps, before image content forms, where the whitening assumption $\mathbb{E}[ZZ^\top] \approx I$ holds.
-Following a similar strategy to prior works, we empirically choose the range $0.8T < t < 0.5T$.
+As shown in prior work \cite{kwon2023diffusion,chen2024exploringlowdimensionalsubspacesdiffusion}, editing vectors are most effective when applied at early denoising timesteps, before image content forms, where the whitening assumption $\mathbb{E}[ZZ^\top] \approx I$ holds.
+Following a similar strategy to prior works, we empirically choose the range $0.5T < t < 0.8T$.